swvanbuuren/cubinterpp/README.md

 ```

 Note the counter-intuitive order of the constructor argument in
-`LinearInterpND`, due to the requirement that a parameter pack always needs come
+`LinearInterpND`, due to the requirement that a parameter pack always needs to
-last.
+come last.
 This can be corrected in the inheriting classes constructor.
-Here, it's
+Here,
-also possible to use different input types, which might differ per application.
+it's also possible to use different input types, which might differ per
+application.

 ## License